darkphoenix17/Serverless_Project/README.md

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores TODO items, and each TODO item contains the following fields:

 * `todoId` (string) - a unique id for an item
+* `userId` (string) - a unique id for an user creating TODO item
 * `createdAt` (string) - date and time when an item was created
 * `name` (string) - name of a TODO item (e.g. "Change a light bulb")
 * `dueDate` (string) - date and time by which an item should be completed
 * `done` (boolean) - true if an item was completed, false otherwise
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.

-# Functions to be implemented
+# Functions implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:
+Following functions are implemented and configured in the `serverless.yml` file:

-* `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
+* `Auth` - this function implements a custom authorizer for API Gateway that is be added to all other functions.

-* `GetTodos` - should return all TODOs for a current user.
-A user id can be extracted from a JWT token that is sent by the frontend
+* `GetTodos` - returns all TODOs for a current user.
+A user id is extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {